-He returned to Kennebec and began his career as a schoolteacher and farmer-rancher.
-He coached for more than 20 years for the Lyman County Junior League and Teener baseball teams.
+After graduating, Abdnor returned to Kennebec and worked as a schoolteacher and farmer-rancher.
+He coached the Lyman County Junior League and Teener baseball teams for more than 20 years.

-In 1980 he challenged incumbent senator, George McGovern and won a decisive victory, going on to serve on various committees including chairman of the Environment and Public Works Subcommittee on Water Resources, chairman of the Joint Economic Subcommittee on Agriculture and Transportation, and the Appropriations Subcommittee on the Treasury, Postal Service, and General Government.
-He was defeated in the 1986 U.S. Senate general election by Tom Daschle.
+In the 1980 elections, Abdnor challenged incumbent U.S. Senator George McGovern and won a decisive victory.
+During his time in the Senate, Abdnor served as chairman of the Environment and Public Works Subcommittee on Water Resources, chairman of the Joint Economic Subcommittee on Agriculture and Transportation, and on the Appropriations Subcommittee on the Treasury, Postal Service, and General Government.
+Abdnor main areas of interest included rural electrification, water development, agriculture, tax cuts, and national defense.

-In addition to his political activities, Abdnor was a member of the Methodist Church; former president of the Kennebec Jaycees; member of Elks, Masons, Order of the Easter Star, Consistory, American Legion, South Dakota Wheat Producers, South Dakota Stockgrowers, Farmers Union, Farm Bureau and Izaak Walton League; Nature Conservancy; South Dakota Cancer Crusade Chairman; South Dakota Easter Seal Chairman.
+In addition to his political activities, Abdnor was a member of the Methodist Church; a former president of the Kennebec Jaycees; a member of the Elks, Masons, Order of the Easter Star, Consistory, American Legion, South Dakota Wheat Producers, South Dakota Stockgrowers, Farmers Union, Farm Bureau, Izaak Walton League, and Nature Conservancy; chairman of the South Dakota Cancer Crusade; and chairman of the South Dakota Easter Seal.

-In 1993, Abdnor donated his Congressional papers to the South Dakota State Historical Society.
+In 1991, Abdnor donated his Congressional papers to the South Dakota State Historical Society.
 He died on May 16, 2012 at the age of 89.

 900 Governors Dr.